G.I. Bill Educational Benefits

 This PowerPoint orientation will provide you with updated information specific to your benefits eligibility and the steps you must take each term to ensure that your education benefits are disbursed by the U.S. Department of Veteran Affairs in a timely manner.

-After reading and reviewing the PowerPoint orientation, if you have any questions please contact our office Monday - Friday, 10am-4pm.
+After reading and reviewing the PowerPoint orientation, if you have any questions please contact our office Monday - Friday, 8:30am-4:30pm.

 Contact your college advisor to arrange an advising appointment.
 Work with the advisor to select classes required for completing your current degree program.
 Keep in mind that the U.S. Department of Veteran Affairs will pay benefits only for classes that progress you toward graduation in your current degree program or classes that are required refresher / pre-requisite courses approved for VA benefit payment.
 So be sure to register carefully.

-Bring a copy of your finalized schedule to Veterans Programs & Services.
+Bring a signed, annotated copy of your finalized schedule to the Veteran Programs & Services Office.

 Veterans of the U.S. Armed Services, their spouses, and dependents, may qualify for immediate classification as Ohio residents-for-tuition-purposes.
-Review the Ohio G.I.
-Promise eligibility criteria and, if appropriate, submit your application.
+Check with the Office of the Registrar to see if you qualify.

 If you have questions about the steps outlined above, contact Veterans Programs & Services.